Research

 Patterns & processes in a multi-predator community

 Understanding the multiple factors that structure predator populations is necessary for making informed wildlife management decisions, including knowledge of how one predator species affects another predator species.
-However, functional (i.e., behavioral) and numerical (i.e., abundance) relationships between predators can vary across spatial and temporal scales and are often mediated by prey dynamics, environmental factors, and anthropogenic activities.
-Thus, characterizing patterns of predator occurrence and relative density, as well as identifying the relative importance of factors associated with competition, prey, anthropogenic pressures, and habitat in shaping those patterns, can provide valuable information for managing predator populations.
-As a research scientist with the Idaho Cooperative Fish and Wildlife Research Unit, my objectives are to 1) identify patterns of co-occurrence, temporal overlap, and relative abundance among a community of predators in northern Idaho, and 2) describe processes (e.g., abiotic, anthropogenic, or prey-abundance correlates) that influence the strength of predator interactions and observed patterns.
+However, functional (i.e., behavioral) and numerical (i.e., abundance) relationships between predators can vary across spatial and temporal scales and are often mediated by prey dynamics, environmental factors, and human activities.
+Thus, characterizing patterns of predator occurrence and density, as well as identifying the relative importance of competition, prey, habitat, and anthropogenic pressures in shaping those patterns, can provide valuable information for managing predator populations.
+As a research scientist with the University of Idaho studying predator populations, my research objectives are to 1) identify patterns of co-occurrence and relative abundance among a community of predators in northern Idaho, and 2) describe processes (e.g., habitat, anthropogenic, or prey-availability correlates) that influence the strength of predator interactions and observed patterns.
 In collaboration with the Idaho Department of Fish and Game (IDFG), I am using camera trap data collected from 750 camera traps deployed across three game management units (GMU) from 2020 to 2022 to study demographic and spatiotemporal patterns associated with predator interactions.
-I am currently using multispecies occupancy models to test hypotheses about the influence of habitat and prey on predator co-occurrence.
-Future work will focus on estimating the influence of each predator species on the relative abundances of the others.
+I am using a number of quantitative tools, including multi-species occupancy models and structural equation models, to test hypotheses about how competition and predator-prey relationships influence predator habitat use and the population sizes of interacting species.
 More details to come!

 Spatiotemporal patterns of predator-prey interactions

-I completed the fieldwork stage of my research in summer 2021.
-Thanks to a dedicated group of UW undergraduate students and Microsoft's AI for Earth machine learning tools, we processed over 4 million images collected over the course of the study.
-I defended my dissertation in early November, 2022 and the first chapter of my dissertation was recently published in Ecological Applications!
-Stay tuned for more project updates.
+Thanks to a dedicated group of UW undergraduate students and Microsoft's AI for Earth MegaDetector, we processed over 4 million images collected over the course of the study.
+I defended my dissertation in early November 2022 and the first chapter of my dissertation was published in Ecological Applications.
+Stay tuned for more updates!

 Related Publications